home-assistant/home-assistant.io/source/_integrations/qbittorrent.markdown

 ## Switch

-The qBittorrent integration will add the following switch:
+The qBittorrent integration adds the following switch:

-- `Alternative Speed`: Allow you to enable and disable qBittorrent's alternative speed
+- `Alternative Speed`: Allows you to enable and disable qBittorrent's alternative speed.
 ## Services

 ### Service `qbittorrent.get_torrents`